Ekar: An Explainable Method for Knowledge Aware Recommendation: methodology

-\xhdr{Optimization} During training, the agent starts with an initial state $(r_0, e_0)$, where $e_0$ is the target user, and sequentially extends its path to a maximum length of $T$.
+Finally, we use the policy gradient~\cite{sutton2000policy} method to optimize our policy network.
+During training, the agent starts with an initial state $(r_0, e_0)$, where $e_0$ is the target user, and sequentially extends its path to a maximum length of $T$.
 We then use the reward function (i.e., Eq.~\ref{eq:reward}) to assign the trajectory $(s_0, a_0, s_1, a_1, ..., s_T)$ a final reward.
 Formally, we define the expected rewards over all traversed paths of all users as:

 which is maximized via gradient ascent, and the gradients of all parameters $\theta$ are derived by the REINFORCE~\cite{williams1992simple} algorithm, i.e.,